Satya-P-Sahoo/boston-house-pricing/README.md

 git add . (if you want to add all the files, we will use this one)
 ```

-Check the status of the files
+To check the status of the files

 ```
 git status